-Selecting text by dragging
+Selecting text by dragging:

 You can also select an area of text by dragging.
 The area that is selected will start where you start the drag and end where you finish the drag.
-You can increase and decrease the selected area by clicking Adjust before and after it.
+You can decrease or increase the selected area by clicking Adjust inside or outside it.

-Selecting text using multiple clicks
+Selecting text using multiple clicks: